abdulmoizeng/python-baby-steps/README.md

 ### Contributions

 Contributions are always welcome.
 Feel free to add your python related snippets under their respective steps and giving PRs.

+If there's anything that you think needs to be a part of this awesome repo, feel free to create an issue with the topic.